bemmofulbert/miniBiblio/README.md

 # MiniBiblio
-## mini_biblio is a short project for test mysql, nodejs and angularjs skills to alshadow.
+## mini_biblio is a short project for prove my mysql, nodejs and angularjs skills to alshadow.

 # Config*